cert-manager/website/content/en/docs/tutorials/acme/http-validation.md

 The `acme` stanza defines the configuration for our ACME challenges.
 Here we have defined the configuration for our HTTP01 challenges which will be used to verify domain ownership.
-To verify ownership of each domain mentioned in an `http01` stanza, cert-manager will create a Pod, Service and Ingress that exposes an HTTP endpoint that satisfies the HTTP01 challenge.
+To verify ownership of each domain mentioned in an `http01` stanza, cert-manager will create a Pod and Service and add the required routing rules to route the requests from the external challenger to the challenge service and pod.
+The type of rule that is used depends on whether [Ingress](../../../configuration/acme/http01/ingress/) or [Istio](../../../configuration/acme/http01/istio/) is selected as the challenge solver.
+A solver has to be of type Ingress or type Istio.
+So there is always exactly one of the two fields `ingress` or `istio` that has to be filled out.

+### The ingress solver

 The fields `ingress` and `ingressClass` in the `http01` stanza can be used to control how cert-manager interacts with Ingress resources: